 Because these banks, especially Chase and Bank of America, issue a lot of interesting cards, you need to get these first, before you get blocked for a year or two (or more if you are collecting signup bonuses).
 It is easier to get any Amex or Citibank cards you want later.

-Cards you are mostly likely to want that are issued by these banks are up to two Southwest Airlines Cards, the Amtrak Credit Card, the Alaska Airlines Credit Card, the United Explorer Credit Card, one of the Chase Sapphire Cards and the Freedom Unlimited Card or the BOA Premium Rewards Card, the Hyatt Credit Card, the Marriott Bonvoy Boundless Card, and at least one of the Chase Ink cards.
+Cards you are mostly likely to want that are issued by these banks are up to two Southwest Airlines Cards, the Amtrak Credit Card, the Alaska Airlines Credit Card, the United Explorer Credit Card or United Quest Card, one of the Chase Sapphire Cards and the Freedom Unlimited Card or the BOA Premium Rewards Card, the Hyatt Credit Card, the Marriott Bonvoy Boundless Card, and at least one of the Chase Ink cards.

 (optional) Find the best signup offer

 If you go directly to the card’s signup webpage, you might miss a better promotional offer.
 Sometimes, a more valuable signup offer is available through another application page or by using a special link.

 - Our credit card guides provide information about the best currently available offer.
 However, it is always possible that we've missed something.

 - If you want to be sure, take the time to check some other sites.
 Not every promotional offer winds up on every website, so your best bet is to check a couple of websites, and maybe do a general web search.
 The whole process should only take a few minutes and you'll sometimes uncover a better offer that lets you earn tens of thousands of extra points for the same new credit card.

 - The best single resource we’ve found is the US Credit Card Guide site.
 They provide information on the current best signup offers for each card.
 They even include a handy chart that shows a recent history of the card’s signup bonuses and initial spending requirements.
 We've linked to the US Credit Card Guide graph from every one of our individual credit card guides.